 Biology and Ecology

 Pantropical spotted dolphins feed on small schooling fish, and sometimes squid or crustaceans that live in the deep scattering layer – a dense layer of small marine animals of many different species that descends during the day and rises toward the surface at dusk to feed on plankton7.
 This diet brings pantropical dolphins into frequent association with various species of tuna, as well as spinner dolphins and other oceanic predators that feed on the same prey3,8.
 Atlantic spotted dolphins have similar diets in their open ocean habitats, but may feed on a wider variety of bottom-dwelling fish and invertebrates when closer to shore.5 Atlantic spotted dolphins are also known to form large mixed species groups with common dolphins, bottlenose and striped dolphins in response to prey availability9.

 Social structure, Reproduction and growth

-Different poupaltions of spotted dolphins around the world appear to have evolved different social structures and habits.
-Nearshore Atlantic bottlenose dolphins in the Bahamas comprise one of the best studied poulations of the species group with long-term studies completed on their social structure and communication 10,11.
+Different populations of spotted dolphins around the world appear to have evolved different social structures and habits.
+Nearshore Atlantic spotted dolphins in the Bahamas comprise one of the best studied populations of the species group with long-term studies completed on their social structure and communication 10,11.
 Yet, little is known about Atlantic spotted dolphins’ life history: Females are thought to give birth an average of once every 3 years, and nursing is thought to last up to five years5.
 Much more is known about the life history of pantropical spotted dolphins, due to the high number of dead dolphins that have been examined by scientific observers in the Eastern Tropical Pacific (ETP) tuna fishery12.
 Gestation is 11.2-11.5 months, and females have calves every 2-3 years.
 Calves are normally weaned at 9 months but can continue nursing for up to 2 years3.

 Threats and conservation